avereon/xenon/source/main/docs/dev/mods.md

 name:

 ~~~~
-provides com.xeomar.xenon.mod.Mod with com.example.sample.SampleMod
+provides Mod with com.example.sample.SampleMod
 ~~~~

 ## Implementation

-The implementing class must extend com.xeomar.xenon.mod.Mod.
-It must also have a no-args constructor and implement the register(), create(), destroy() and unregister() methods.
+The implementing class must extend com.xeomar.xenon.Mod.
+It must also have a no-args constructor and implement the register(), startup(), shutdown() and unregister() methods.

 register() - Does there need to be register and unregister?

-create()
+startup()

-remove()
+shutdown()

 unregister() - Does there need to be register and unregister?